WHO Barcelona course on health financing: universal health coverage 2015

-WHO/Europe is pleased to announce the next annual Barcelona Course on Health Financing to be held from 10 to 14 March 2014 in Barcelona, Spain.
-This week-long intensive course is offered by the Division of Health Systems and Public Health through the WHO Barcelona Office for Health Systems Strengthening.
+WHO/Europe is pleased to announce the 5th annual Barcelona Course on Health Financing, a week-long intensive course offered through its WHO Barcelona Office for Health Systems Strengthening.

 - coordinating reform – aligning policy instruments with policy objectives

 - raising revenues – thinking outside the box

 - pooling health revenues – the costs of fragmentation

 - purchasing – getting more health for the money

 - designing a benefit package – equity, affordability and transparency.